tuftsceeo/Tufts_Create3_Examples/README.md

 If you run into errors search [here](https://katewujciak.wixsite.com/projectcreate/parallels) (step 12) for answers.

 ## Get Started
 1. Download this repository
     - Click the green "Code" button then "Download ZIP"
-2. Unzip the repository
+2. Unzip the repository & move it to the home directory of your virtual machine
 3. Follow the READMEs in the other folders to test out the code

 ### Generally Important Information